-Next, we wanted "Pain" for everyone, so over coffee one morning we laughed about calling the full 80-mile P2P "The Idiot", and including a new 30-mile version, "The Weenie", to get more participation, and even a 50-mile option lovingly named "The Weasel," for those who knew they weren't an Idiot but didn't want to be a Weenie.
+Naturally, we wanted "Pain" for everyone, so over coffee one morning we laughed about calling the full 80-mile P2P course "The Idiot", and including a new 30-mile version, "The Weenie", to get more participation, and even a 50-mile option lovingly named "The Weasel," for those who knew they weren't an Idiot but didn't want to be a Weenie.
 "Pain" for all!
 In 2012 the word was out: the Vashon Island Rowing Club had created something either very good, or very bad, and more than 120 riders showed up with the lightest bikes they could find.
 This time they got a lot more than a stamp at each of 18 checkpoints, which were now loaded with all kinds of home-made treats from the volunteers who staffed them.
 Plus, the finish line BBQ was established, and riders hung out for hours afterward,

 It was obvious we'd created not only a tough ride, but a great party as well.
 In 2013 all kinds of new things happened.
 A Devil appeared on top of the worst hill and pitch-forked riders over the top.
 Someone actually tried to ride a fixie, last seen in pieces at checkpoint #14.
 Over 85 percent of the 220 riders finished the full Idiot ride, but 100% nailed the BBQ.

-Last year 300 riders signed up, including a skateboarder (does he count?)!
+In 2014, more than 300 riders signed up, including a skateboarder (does he count?)!
 P2P is a fun ride ‒ it has never been a race.
-In fact the first rider back was awarded the "Hot Spatula" and had to flip burgers for a while.
+In fact the first rider back is awarded the "Hot Spatula" and has to flip burgers for a while.
 It's always been about a weird kind of fun, but our great volunteers got a bit competitive designing some of the weirdest checkpoints yet ‒ ask everyone who rode through the "Insane Asylum".